pesla/element-queries/README.md

 Installation
 ------

-Include the Javascript-file into your project:
+If you manage your JS modules with require, all you have to do is include the Javascript-file in `/dist` into your project:

 ```html
 <script src='dist/element-queries.min.js'></script>
 ```

-Make sure to adjust the path to `domReady` so that it can be loaded.
 After that, just write your CSS and let the magic happen.

 In short, the Javascript: